Top

 Note

-If your end user is using a mobile browser, then even if you have enabled the Position Pop-up toggle and configured the Pop-up position, your end user sees the Pop-up at the center of the page.
-This happens because of the limited space on mobile browsers.
+If your end user is using a mobile browser, then even if you have enabled the Position Popup toggle and configured the Pop-up position, your end user sees the Pop-up at the center of the page.
+This happens because of the limited screen space on mobile browsers.

-1. Click the Save button to save and mark the Pop-up as an inactive draft, or continue configuring the Pop-up.
+1. Click Save to save the Pop-up, or continue configuring the Pop-up.

 RB_DB_clicksave